How to Get an LLC in South Carolina

 Need Help Forming an LLC?

-- Open a business bank account.
-A business bank account helps separate personal expenses and company expenses, which is required to maintain your LLC's corporate veil.
+A business bank account helps separate personal expenses and company expenses, which is required to maintain your South Carolina LLC’s corporate veil.
 A corporate veil protects your personal assets from creditors in potential lawsuits against your LLC or Business.

 Learn more by reading this guide to Banking for Entrepreneurs.
-For a multi-member LLC, you'll also want to set up capital accounts for members.
-We also recommend checking out our review of the best business bank accounts. - Get a business credit card.
-A business credit card will help separate personal and business expenses while building your company’s credit history.
-A strong credit history will be useful for raising capital in the form of small business loans.
+For a multi-member LLC, you’ll also want to set up capital accounts for LLC members.
+We also recommend checking out our review of the best business bank accounts.

 Keep Your Company Compliant

-- Understand South Carolina state tax requirements.
+South Carolina businesses selling a physical product are generally required to register for a seller’s permit through the South Carolina Department of Revenue website.
 Visit our South Carolina Sales Tax guide to learn more about seller’s permits and South Carolina sales tax.

-- Understand federal tax requirements.
-Most LLCs will need to report their income to the IRS each year using Form 1065 Partnership Return (multi-member LLCs) or Form 1040 Schedule C (single-member LLCs).
+Most South Carolina LLCs will need to report their income to the Internal Revenue Service (IRS) each year using Form 1065: Partnership Return (multi-member LLCs) or Form 1040 – Schedule C (single-member LLCs).

 More LLC Resources